chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

 - [<cite>Antifragile: Things That Gain from Disorder</cite>](https://bookshop.org/a/21126/9780812979688), Nassim Nicholas Taleb (new)

     I suspect there are a few interesting things in this book, but Taleb is perhaps the most insufferable writer of nonfiction I have encountered in the last decade.
 The core idea of “things which get stronger via challenge” is a mildly interesting idea, but the egotistical delivery and “Isn’t it amazing how no one else ever saw this?
 Aren’t I so smart?
 And also isn’t it great how I am ripped?
 And let me call every other philosophy or approach ‘sissy’ or ‘wussy’…” got very old very quickly.

+- [<cite>Crucial Conversations: Tools for Talking When Stakes are High</cite>](https://bookshop.org/a/21126/9781260474183)(Third Edition), Al Switzler, Emily Gregory, Ron McMillan, Kerry Patterson, and Joseph Grenny (new)

+    Despite a friend’s recommendation, I absolutely could not get into this—at least not in audiobook form.
+Maybe at some point I will skim it in ebook form?
+Maybe not.

 [^kurzweil]: This is where it is for a reason.
 Don’t @ me.